greenwyrt/plover2CAT/user_manual.md

 - [x] an audiovisual player, with controls for timing offset, playback rate, skipping forward and back
 - [x] synchronization of steno with the audio/video file for transcription
 - [x] audio recording synchronized with steno (file format dependent on codecs in operating system)
-- [x] export transcript to plain text, Eclipse ASCII, SubRip, and Open Text Document formats (with style templates)
+- [x] export transcript, with formatting when possible, to plain text, basic ASCII, formatted ASCII, HTML, SubRip, and Open Text Document formats (with style templates)
 - [x] saves paper tape with keys pressed, position of cursor in document, and timestamps at each stroke
 - [x] suggestions based on stroke history (powered by Tapey Tape), updated every paragraph
 - [x] spellcheck using the `spylls` library, ability to select spellcheck dictionaries